kecskemethy/devops_academy-ansible_lab/README.md

     screen cast of above two in one [![asciicast](https://asciinema.org/a/244464.svg)](https://asciinema.org/a/244464)
+     backup asciicast file is [asciinema/244464.json](asciinema/244464.json)

-    dont forget to setup the uuthorized key for db server as well as that part is not recorded.
+    Dont forget to setup the uuthorized key for db server as well as that part is not recorded.

 ### Ansible setup in acs

+We download the code to acs and copy over ansible configs and roles to ansible system config folder /etc/ansible.
+Finally test if ansible can talk to our hosts aka can use our configs.

     ```bash
     # ssh to control server